Saïd Mohammedi

-Colonel Saïd Mohammedi (السعيد محمدي; 27 December 1912 - 6 December 1994), also known as Si Nacer, was an Algerian nationalist, soldier and politician.
+Colonel Saïd Mohammedi (Saɛid Muḥamadi; 27 December 1912 - 6 December 1994), also known as Si Nacer, was an Algerian nationalist, soldier and politician.

 Early life and collaborationism

 Born in the Berber Kabyle region of Tizi Ouzou, Saïd Mohammadi served in the French army.
 He became attracted to Algerian nationalism.

 In the summer of 1944, along with five others (Algerians and Germans), Mohammedi was sent by the Abwehr on intelligence and sabotage missions to Algeria, but was arrested in the region of Tebessa and sentenced to death.
 Mohammedi's sentence was commuted to life in prison, and he was released from prison in 1952.
 He was known for always wearing his Wehrmacht steel helmet during Algerian War.

 FLN career

 Saïd Mohammedi was an activist for the North African Star, the PPA and the MTLD.
 He made contact with the resistance as soon as he was released from prison in 1952.

 In 1956, he participated in the Soummam congress with Krim Belkacem, of whom he was the first Deputy, to dissipate he became First Colonel of Wilaya III, with the commanders Amirouche Aït Hamouda, Abderrahmane Mira and Hamai Mohand Oukaci as deputy.
 He also became a member of the CNRA.

 During the years 1957, elements of the MNA, supported by the French army, organized military actions against the ALN, eliminating soldiers and officers.
 In retaliation for these actions, Lieutenant Bariki organized an attack against the messalist centers considered to be counter revolutionary.

 As Head of Wilaya III, he sends captain Mohand Arav Bessaoud to investigate first, then Commander Amirouche secondly, which again confirms Captain Mohand's report.
 Saïd said to assume the events of Melouza although he was not directly given the order.

 Known for his mobilizing speeches, he successfully organized the troops and instilled in them rigor and the military spirit, thereby making Wilaya III the most powerful and best organized of the Wilayas.
 Fact which earned him to be chosen by his peers to create the Academy of senior officers in Cairo with a view to being appointed as the first general officer of the National Liberation Army (ALN); as a result, he was appointed by the Chief of Staff of the Provisional Government of the Algerian Republic.
 He thus took command of the ALN.

 In 1957, he was appointed First Chief of the Military Organization Committee (COM) by the CCE.
 After a first reorganization, he was in charge of the COM Est, which brought together representatives of Wilaya I, II and III.
 During a second reorganization of the COM, he was appointed Minister of State of the GPRA, until the independence of Algeria.